Ports

 Click Save.

-Add authorized IP/MAC addresses per port
+Add authorized IP/MAC addresses to a port

-For example, if you deployed on your own:
+For example, if you have independently deployed:

 Private subnet, global router subnet